ContainerSolutions/k8s-deployment-strategies/ab-testing/README.md

 $ kubectl apply -f install/kubernetes/istio.yaml
 ```

+> It can take some time (5minutes) to get the GKE LoadBalancer to send traffic
+to the backend, so be patient :)

 ### Deploy the application

 Back to the a/b testing directory from this repo, deploy the service and